DruboZin/Chat-app/README.md

 # Chat-app
-You can shear text and file with you friends in local-server
+You can shear text and file with you friends in localhost